Managing Your Medication During Ramadan

 Other medicines with once-daily dosing can just be taken after Iftar; as though the patient were in a different time zone; and had shifted the dose timing appropriately.
 It is useful to reassure the patient that they can make these changes in order to maintain clinical effectiveness whilst observing their fasting duties.
 It may be possible to find some modified-release versions of medicines that can be prescribed to cover the Holy month of Ramadan or it may be necessary to switch to a totally different medicine temporarily, if appropriate.

-For some medications, timing around food is very important.
+Managing Your Medication During Ramadan, for some medications, timing around food is very important.
 Whether this is to ensure correct absorption of the dose; or because the medicine has a direct action on metabolic processes like blood sugar levels; fasting would have an impact on this.
 Someone who needs insulin would need to consider very carefully if it is appropriate to fast.

 The pharmacy team can make some recommendations for changes to dose timings; and sometimes even suggest an alternative medicine or; formulation (switching to slow-release tablets or another medicine that only needs to be taken once daily).